CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### first_class

-The default behavior of the menu tag is to apply a special class 'first' to the very first menu-item at each level.<br/>
+The default behavior of the menu tag is to apply a special class 'first' to the very first menu-item at each level.
-This is useful for styling the menu using CSS.<br/>
+This is useful for styling the menu using CSS.
 A different class name can be set by using this parameter.

 ```